szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 gatk                             3.8              10  bioconda
 ...
 ```
-(it will list quite a few other versions as well).
+it will list quite a few other versions as well.
 In fact, `conda search gatk4` will list even more entries as the
 Broad team started to use conda heavily.
 Now we will make two GATK environments: one for GATK 3.8, the other for GATK4.
 First step is to create new environments:
 ```